 Product design in healthcare is vital for creating solutions, prioritising patients and improving clinical outcomes.
 Also, they optimise workflows, drive innovation, and ensure the safety and compliance of healthcare products.
 These are the areas where it shines:

 Enhanced patient experience.
 Thoughtful product design results in products prioritising patient needs and experiences.
-Whether it’s a medical device or a healthcare app, they contribute to a more positive and comfortable healthcare experience—resulting in better patient satisfaction and engagement.
+Whether it’s a medical device or a healthcare app, these contribute to a more positive and comfortable healthcare experience, resulting in better patient satisfaction and engagement.

 Improved clinical outcomes.
 Well-designed healthcare products provide more accurate diagnoses, effective treatments, and better clinical outcomes.
 Innovation in product design plays a critical role in advancing medical technologies.
 Ultimately, it benefits patient health.